ngyl88-tw/data-engineering-dbt-spark/README.md

 ## Creating external tables in container's context
 - Start Hive client in container `docker exec -it delta-lake-dbt-spark3-thrift-1 beeline`
-- Connect to Hive server with `!connect jdbc:hive2://localhost:10000`
+- Connect to Hive server with `!connect jdbc:hive2://localhost:10000` user: root and no password
 - Create external table by importing the data from delta format
 ```
 CREATE TABLE default.ecommerce